lingualogic/my-speech-listen-en/README.md

 ## Step-by-Step Instruction

 Create a new Angular app project and change directory to the workspace.

     $ ng new my-speech-listen
     $ cd my-speech-listen

-To be able to use the ListenService, we install the speech-framework and speech-angular.
+To be able to use the ListenService, we install the speech-angular:
-You find the current release of the ready-to-use packages on the website of [LinguaLogic](lingualogic.de) in the Download section.

-Download the packages and copy them into the workspace.
-Then they can be installed:

-	$ npm install speech-framework
-	$ npm install speech-angular-0.5.17.tgz
+	$ npm install speech-angular

 Let's continue in the code.
 For programming we can recommend [VScode](https://code.visualstudio.com/).